 Permalinks define how the individual web page addresses – aka URLs – are structured within your site.

 The most optimized structure is to have the page’s title in the URL.
-For example, your “about” page (more on that page later on) should be available under something as simple as YOURSITE.com/about
+For example, your “About” page (more on that page later on) should be available under something as simple as YOURSITE.com/about

 .
 Setting the permalinks correctly will allow you to achieve that.